 Since some software versions the signs of AP1 vehicles are still recognized by camera and shown in the display behind the steering wheel, but if you want to take over this displayed speed, the autopilot uses the speed stored in the map material.
-For example, in Germany, if the speed 80 km/h is detected and displayed in a motorway construction site, the vehicle accelerates to 150 km/h after a long pull on the autopilot lever, because there is no speed limit entered in the navigation maps.
-This is an error that should not occur.
+For example, if in Germany in a freeway construction site the speed 80 km/h is detected and displayed, the vehicle will accelerate to 150 km/h after a long pull on the autopilot lever because there is no speed limit in the navigation maps.
+This is an error that should actually not occur.

-Autopilot 1 is also only available for older Model S and Model X (vehicles with production date up to October 2016).
-The Autopilot 1 was developed by the company Mobileye and has been installed in the vehicles by Tesla from October 2014.
-In the summer of 2016, a dispute arose between Tesla and Mobileye, whereupon the partnership was terminated.
+Autopilot 1 is also only available for older Model S and Model X (vehicles manufactured until October 2016).
+The Autopilot 1 was developed by the company MobilEye and was installed by Tesla in the vehicles from October 2014.
+In the summer of 2016, a dispute arose between Tesla and MobilEye, resulting in the partnership being terminated.

 As of September 2020, vehicles with AP2 and AP2.5 cannot recognize traffic signs.
 It is still unclear whether this function will also be available for this autopilot generation or whether it will be reserved for vehicles with the “FSD Computer” (AP3).